Set up visitor management for your office

 -

-Text input.
-This can have a minimum and maximum number of characters available.
+Text input: this can have a minimum and maximum number of characters available.

 -

-Option.
-This can be single or multiple choice.
+Option: this can be single or multiple choice.
 A minimum and maximum number of selections can be set.

 -